makeopensource/mOS/docs/gdb.md

 # Using GDB

-To run gdb with qemu, simple run `qemu-gdb`!
+To run gdb with qemu, simply run `make qemu-gdb`!
 An instance of qemu will run in the background while gdb is running in your current terminal.

 For a refresher on gdb, see the following resources: